 Structural MRI, as used in current clinical practice, does not reveal significant abnormalities in essential tremor.
-Diagnosis of essential tremor is based on clinical assessment of the phenomenological characteristics and its course.25
+Diagnosis of essential tremor is based on clinical assessment of the phenomenological characteristics and its course.
+However, when MR-guided focused ultrasound (MRgFUS) is being done for treatment of essential tremor, structural imaging is needed - CT head for assessment of calvarial thickness and density and, often, MRI for anatomic localization prior to the procedure.